yuexinw6057/fpblog/overview.md

     The purpose of this blog is to explain the steps that I used throughout the process to create my website.

-    For my project, I am making a website about the internet using _Github, HTML, CSS, and css animation._
+For my project, I am making a website about the internet using Github, HTML, CSS, and css animation.

-    This blog will document the process of independently studying the the layers of the internet, the darkweb, government's response and making the website.
+This blog will document the process of independently studying:
+1. The the layers of the internet
+2. The darkweb
+3. And government's response and making the website.